Our School

 Restricted Afternoon Office Pickup Times

 A few years ago, Moncure followed several other county schools by initializing a late afternoon no pick-up policy.
 Although this change caused an initial adjustment, the reduction of instructional time disruptions and the decrease in office chaos resulted in fewer dismissal confusions for staff and students.
-With the emphasis of maintaining the focus of this initiative, we ask all families, to refrain from office pick-ups between 3:20 and 3:50 each day.
-Additionally, we ask all car rider families to respect Moncure’s fire lane prior to 3:15.
-If you do not wish to wait in Moncure’s car rider line, please arrive around 3:45 for a quick car rider pick-up or allow your children to ride the school bus home.
-We apologize for any stress this may cause.
+With the emphasis of maintaining the focus of this initiative and the safety of our students, we ask all families, to refrain from office pick-ups after 2:45 pm each day.
+All notes about pickups or afternoon transportation need to be in before 2:15 pm on the day that is impacted.
+Please email the front office at mefrontoffice@staffordschools.net.